vegaprotocol/documentation/docs/node-operators/rewards.md

 ---
 import NetworkParameter from '@site/src/components/NetworkParameter';

-Each type of validating node is entitled to a different rate of rewards.
+Each type of validator node is entitled to a different rate of rewards.

 - **Consensus** nodes keep the network and transactions running, so earn **maximum rewards**
 - **Standby** nodes are ready to step up to consensus node status, so earn rewards at **a rate of <NetworkParameter frontMatter={frontMatter} param="network.validators.ersatz.rewardFactor" hideName={true} formatter="percent" />**